zax71/what3words-svelte/README.md

 # What3words-svelte

 A [Svelte](https://svelte.dev/) component to display a [what3words](https://what3words.com/) address, complying with [their best practices](https://developer.what3words.com/design/formatting-best-practice).
+Upon click it will open the location in a new browser tab

 ## Usage